csonuryilmaz/heybot/heybot/README.md

 - SOURCE_PATH= Existing working copy to make changes. (merge to) If not given or empty, *current working directory* is assumed. (pwd)
 - ISSUE_STATUS_SHOULD_BE= The status of issue that can be reviewed and eligible to test.
 If issue status is not equals to this parameter, operation won't begin.
+- MERGE_ROOT= Normally branch is created with the same name (or hierarchy) of trunk project.
+If a custom method is applied and you need to state the root project (path) to merge, fill this parameter with an eligible value.

 Example: